Francisca-Heii/milestone1-project/README.md

 * The content is relevant and on point.

 ### Users stories
-1. As a recruiter I want to see a Developer's portfolio site so that I can short list some developer’s for an interview.
+1. As a recruiter I want to see a Developer's portfolio site so that I can short list developer’s for an interview.
 2. As a recruit I want to see the menu bar so that I can easily navigate the website.
 3. As a recruiter I want to see the candidate's bio, so I that can read more information about them.
 4. As a recruiter I want to see the developer’s education and history so that I can know their level of experience.